 Mobile trade-in technology can help streamline your costs so you’re always offering the best prices for devices compared to competing OEMs.
 This will help you attract new customers and satisfy existing loyalists.

 - Reduce Human Resources in Buyback Processes

 Don’t worry about having to implement a whole new department of trade-in operators.
 Mobile trade-in technology can automatically identify devices and assess condition to accurately determine proper pricing—without extensive human interaction during tedious processes.

 Integrate mobile trade-in technology into your existed mobile app and you can start offering targeted promotions based on specific phone models and conditions.
 If users are engaging to learn more about your brand, you can maximize sales opportunities by offering great value for mobile device trade-ins.

 - Build a New Revenue Stream

 Buyback programs don’t have to just be the means to a new-device-sales end.
 When you can offer buyback price guarantees for customers, you can start to regulate the secondary market for your devices (like the iPhone has with consistent used device demand) and create an entirely new revenue stream.

 It’s important to understand that buyback programs don’t offer benefits like these at the blink of an eye.
 You need to take the time to set up your processes and mobile trade-in technology properly to make the most of a new program.

-If you want to learn more about designing a proper buyback program, download our free white paper, 15 Steps to Creating an Efficient Mobile Trade-in Program.
+If you want to learn more about designing a proper buyback program, download our free white paper, 16 Steps to Optimize Your Mobile Trade-in Program.